 On 9 May 1872, as it was recognized that having all of the commissioners terms end simultaneously would cause unwonted disruption to the governance of the parks, the New York State Legislature passed a new Act providing for a 15 member board, plus the Mayor, ex officio, serving six year terms.
 The initial appointments were made in groups of five members each, serving for two, four and six year terms to achieve the desired staggering of retirements.

-On 27 May 1873, therefore, the Mayor proposed fifteen nominees to replace the original board.
+On 27 May 1873 the Mayor proposed fifteen nominees to replace the original board.
 The Buffalo Board of Aldermen confirmed all but three of his nominees on 20 July.
 Five of the men appointed were members of the original Board (denoted here with an asterisk following their names).
-The mayor left the three vacancies unfilled until the following year.
+The mayor then left the other three vacancies unfilled.

 1872 – 1873